misrab/docs/Dai.md

 Each type of collateral asset has its own unique Liquidation Ratio controlled by MKR voters and decided based on the risk profile of that particular asset.
 The Dai Credit System uses Oracles to measure the market price of collateral held in CDPs.
 Oracles are trusted external actors tasked with providing continuous price data.

 Liquidation means that the Dai Credit System automatically buys the collateral of the CDP and subsequently sells it off in an automatic auction.
+The auction mechanism enables the system to settle CDPs even when price information is unavailable.

 In order for the system to take over the collateral of the CDP so it can be sold off, it first needs to raise enough Dai to cover the CDP debt.
 This is called a Debt Auction, and works by diluting the supply of the MKR digital asset and selling it to the bidders of the Debt Auction.
 In this auction, the system is trying to dilute MKR as little as possible while still covering the debt.